codacy/docs/docs/repositories-configure/adjusting-quality-settings.md

 These settings configure when Codacy reports pull requests and commits as not up to standards.

-!!! tip
+!!! important
-    After enabling these settings you can [set Codacy as a required check](../faq/repositories/how-do-i-set-codacy-as-a-required-check-to-merge-prs.md) before merging your pull requests.
+    If you want Codacy to block merging pull requests that aren't up to standards see [How do I set Codacy as a required check to merge pull requests?](../faq/repositories/how-do-i-set-codacy-as-a-required-check-to-merge-prs.md)

 ![Quality gates](images/quality-settings-gates.png)